Father Albert Kostelnick

 Summary of Sexual Abuse Allegations Against Father Albert Kostelnick:

 Father Albert Kostelnick was the subject of a staggering 16 allegations of sexual abuse during his ministry, yet the Archdiocese of Philadelphia did nothing in response.
-The 2005 grand jury examined the matter as a case study in the Archdiocese’s patterns of covering up allegations to protect its image at the expense of countless victims.
+The the Philadelphia 2005 Grand Jury Report examined the matter as a case study in the Archdiocese’s patterns of covering up allegations to protect its image at the expense of countless victims.

 - THE 1987 POLICE REPORT AND THE 1988 REPORT FROM A SUBORDINATE PRIEST